Smart Buildings Enabled by 6G Communications: Motivations

-\subsection{Motivations}
+\section{Motivations}

-In order to materialize the SB with high reliability and high intelligence, we try to enable SBs by indoor VLC and ML and propose a complete framework with details of all key fabrics in this article.
-As shown in Fig. \ref{smartbuildingstructure}, the framework of the SB can be split into seven functional layers and the interactive interface, in which the sensing and network layers are partially supported by indoor VLC in combination with other communication approaches and the semantic, software, processing as well as reasoning layers are highly associated with ML techniques.
-The service layer and interactive interface are also directly affected by ML techniques, which carry out and display ultimate outcomes output by a complex reasoning procedure by ML algorithms.
-By such a framework, the SB, ML and indoor VLC are intricately interconnected and form a dynamic and holistic system.
-We systematically detail the benefits and motivations of the proposed framework as follows.
+In order to provide SBs with high reliability and intelligence, we aimed to equip SBs with two key technologies in 6G communications: indoor VLC and ML, and propose a complete framework with details of all key fabrics.
+As shown in Fig. \ref{smartbuildingstructure}, the framework of the SB can be split into seven functional layers and an interactive interface, in which the sensing and network layers are partially supported by indoor VLC in combination with other communication approaches and the semantic, software, processing, and reasoning layers are strongly associated with ML techniques.
+The service layer and interactive interface are also directly affected by ML techniques, which conduct and display ultimate outcome outputs using a complex reasoning procedure based on ML algorithms.
+Using such a framework, the SB, ML, and indoor VLC are intricately interconnected and form a dynamic and holistic system.
+The benefits and motivations of the proposed framework are detailed as follows.

-Because the most important feature of VLC is the large and unregulated available bandwidth, indoor VLC is a promising approach to handle the massive data transmission in SBs where there exist a huge number of sensors for data collection \cite{retamal20154}.
-Meanwhile, because the security of SBs takes priority over other design metrics, indoor VLC is able to offer secure and reliable connections well against jamming, eavesdropping and other cyber attacking via constructing a physically isolated network.
-Apart from security, reduction of energy consumption is also a key metric for SBs, and because all data transmissions are piggybacked into illumination, indoor VLC can help reduce a large portion of energy consumption for data transmission.
+Since the most important feature of VLC is the availability of large and unregulated bandwidth, indoor VLC is a promising approach to handle the massive data transmission relevant to SBs in the 6G era, where there exist a huge number of sensors for data collection \cite{retamal20154}.
+Because the security of SBs takes priority over other design metrics, indoor VLC is able to offer secure and reliable connections against jamming, eavesdropping and other cyber attacks via the construction of a physically isolated network.
+Aside from reasons of security, the reduction of energy consumption is also a key metric for SB, and, since all data transmissions are piggybacked into illumination, indoor VLC can help reduce the energy consumption required for data transmission.
 As a by-product, indoor VLC can also help to offload the cellular and household communication demands of residents and improve the quality of service (QoS) when coexisting with RFC.
-To be clear, we provide comprehensive comparisons between RFC and VLC in Table \ref{comparison}.
+Table \ref{comparison} provides a comprehensive qualitative comparison between RFC and VLC.